What Makes the Churches of Christ Unique?

-I've broken the questions down into several categories and I answer one often repeated question or several specialized questions each week.
-So far we've done the most asked questions first.
-In addition to this, we set up ground rules to guide our discussions with other people when we talked to them about Bible or faith issues:
+I've divided the questions into several categories and answer one often repeated question or several specialized questions in each chapter.
+So far we've tackled the most asked questions first.
+In addition to this, we've also set up ground rules to guide our discussions with other people when we talked to them about Bible or faith issues:

 - Respect others' sincerity